-Student
+Student:

-- Bring student to main office in a confidential manner - Secure student until appropriate contacts are made- parents available to pick up child - Ensure the student is seen AS SOON AS POSSIBLE by counselor or mental health professional and a risk assessment is conducted. - Contact the following - o Parent / guardian - o Counselor - o If appropriate, law enforcement authorities (911) - o If the student in question has a sibling at another school, that school should be contacted to allow for any conflicts that may arise. (i.e. the sibling's normal pickup time is delayed) - Document situation / intervention information - Offer counseling support information to parent(s) / guardian
+- Bring student to main office in a confidential manner - Secure student until appropriate contacts are made- parents available to pick up child - Ensure the student is seen AS SOON AS POSSIBLE by counselor or mental health professional and a risk assessment is conducted. - Contact the following - o Parent / guardian - Counselor - Counselor will conduct a threat assessment and communicate with the principal.
+If appropriate, call law enforcement authorities (9-1-1) to assist in making an assessment of the student. - If the student in question has a sibling at another school, that school should be contacted to allow for any conflicts that may arise. (i.e. the sibling's normal pickup time is delayed) - Document situation / intervention information - Offer counseling support information to parent(s) / guardian

-Staff
+Staff:

 - Bring the staff member to the main office in a confidential manner and offer support.
-Voice concerns honestly and openly

-- Contact the following:

-- o Spouse or appropriate family member

-- o If appropriate, counselor - o If appropriate, law enforcement authorities (911) - Ensure the staff member is seen AS SOON AS POSSIBLE by a counselor or mental health professional and a risk assessment is conducted. - Document situation/ intervention information - Offer counseling support information to spouse and or family member(s)
+Voice concerns honestly and openly - Contact the following: - o Spouse or appropriate family member - o If appropriate, counselor - Counselor will conduct a threat assessment and communicate with the principal.
+If appropriate, call law enforcement authorities (9-1-1) to assist in making an assessment of the staff member. - Ensure the staff member is seen AS SOON AS POSSIBLE by a counselor or mental health professional and a risk assessment is conducted. - Document situation/ intervention information - Offer counseling support information to spouse and or family member(s)